openlegend/core-rules/core/SRD.md

 **Description:** Even in the absence of light you are able to distinguish your surroundings.
-Some examples of blindsight include tremorsense, echolocation, heat vision, divine insight, or supernaturally heightened senses. \newline
+Some examples of blindsight include tremorsense, echolocation, heat vision, divine insight, or extraordinarily heightened senses. \newline

 **Effect:** The Blinded bane does not adversely affect you and you are able to see